 2. Lose the DSLR

 We have entered a new era of photography.
-With better and cheaper technology, camera manufacturers have started to pour their money and resources into new types of devices.
+Camera manufacturers have started to pour their resources into new types of devices.
 The recent change has been towards digital mirrorless cameras.

 TIP: Sony, Fujifilm, and many other camera manufacturers have great and cheaper versions for enthusiasts.

 Each and every year, we look at our images and evaluate them through a magnifying glass.
-Complexity has always been key in photography, where photographers use techniques on top of composition and utilizing color management.
+Complexity has always been used in photography.
+Photographers use techniques on top of composition and utilise color management.

-With the use of Instagram and the overuse of filters, photographers who want to be taken seriously take a step back.
-They look for something that makes their images different, which is a more minimalist approach.
+With the overuse of filters, photographers who want to be taken seriously take a step back.
+They look for something that makes their image different, which is a more minimalist approach.